 from dbrows import Database db = Database("postgresql://user:pass@localhost:5432/dbname") transaction = db.transaction rows = db.query("SELECT a, b, c FROM tab WHERE something > %s ORDER BY a, b", 30) for row in rows: print(row['a']) print(row['b']) transaction.rollback() db.close()

-or just using the things Python gives us, and closing all the things automatically:
+You can also use the Python goodies and close all the things automatically:

 from dbrows import Database with Database("postgresql://user:pass@localhost:5432/dbname") as db: with db.transaction(rollback=True): for row in db.query("SELECT a, b, c FROM tab WHERE something > %s ORDER BY a, b", 30): print(row['a']) print(row['b'])